greg-randall/sitemap-compare/README.md

 - `--verbose`: Enable verbose logging output
 - `--compare-previous`: Compare results with the most recent previous scan of the same site (default: True)
 - `--ignore-pagination`: Ignore common pagination URLs in the "missing from sitemap" report
+- `--ignore-categories-tags`: Ignore WordPress category and tag URLs in the "missing from sitemap" report

 ### Examples